 2020 HBA Regional Mentoring Programs

-Registration for the 2020 U.S. regional mentoring programs will open on 27 October 2019.
+Registration for the 2020 U.S. regional mentoring programs is now open.
+Registration for the Europe region has closed.

 For more information on each of the HBA mentoring programs, click on the regions below:

 - The 1:1 mentoring model used by the HBA Europe region is where one mentor is paired with one mentee.
 This is an international program and, as such, mentoring tandems usually meet virtually (eg, Skype, Zoom, phone, etc), except where mentoring pairs may be co-located.

 - The group mentoring model is used by HBA regions located in the United States.
 This is where mentoring takes place in groups (“circles”), with most groups made up of two mentors paired with four mentees.
 (Circle composition may vary slightly depending on each year’s applicants and their locations, companies, and mentoring areas of focus.)

 - Mentoring programs may decide to offer one or more “virtual” mentoring groups/circles, as a pilot.
 If this option is available, it will appear as a choice in the mentee and mentor application surveys.